xan105/node-ffi/README.md

 - `ignoreLoadingFail?: boolean` (false)

 Silent fail if the given library couldn't be loaded.<br />
-💡 Called symbol will be `undefined` in that case.
+💡 Handle will return `undefined` in that case.

 - `ignoreMissingSymbol?: boolean` (false)

 Silent fail if the given library doesn't have the called symbol.<br />
-💡 Called symbol will be `undefined` in that case.
+💡 Handle will return `undefined` in that case.

 - `abi?: string` ("func" for koffi and "default_abi" for ffi-napi)